btanpure/DCU_CloudProject/README.md

 7. Zeeshan Asgar

 # Daft
-It is a nodejs application.
+This is a nodejs application.

 # Prerequisite